Arnaud-Sibille/libft/README.md

 # libft
-The first 42 project: create / re-create a series of useful functions that we will be allowed to use in our future projects.
+The first 42 project: create / re-create a series of useful functions that we will be allowed to use in some of our future projects.